Corrected Bayesian information criterion for stochastic block models: Corrected BIC

 where the second term is the penalty and $\lambda\geq0$ is a tuning parameter.
 Then we estimate $k$ by maximizing the penalized likelihood function:

 We make some remarks on the choice of the tuning parameter.
-If we have no prior information on the number of communities, i.e., both small communities and large communities are equally plausible, then $\lambda=1$ ($\delta=0$) is a good choice.
-It is similar to the case of variable selection in regression, where the BIC is also tuning free.
-We set $\lambda=1$ in the CBIC for simulation studies which gives good performance.
+If we have no prior information on the number of communities -- i.e., both small number of communities and large number of communities are equally plausible, then $\lambda=1$ ($\delta=0$) is a good choice.
+It is similar to the case of variable selection in regression analysis, where the BIC is also tuning free.

+The CBIC is also related to an integrated classification likelihood (ICL) method proposed by \cite{Daudin:Picard:Robin:2008}.
+The penalty function in ICL can be written as

+The penalty term in the ICL criterion uses unknown quantities $n_a$ that need to be estimated, and is thus not a standard BIC-type criterion.
+With equal-sized estimated communities, this penalty is almost the same as the CBIC with $\lambda=1$ since $\sum_{a=1}^kn_a\log(n/n_a) = n \log k $.
+However, the CBIC has tuning parameter $\lambda$ that gives more flexibility.
+If we have prior information that large numbers of communities are plausible, $\lambda<1$ ($\delta<0$) is a good choice and the CBIC performs significantly better than the ICL in simulation studies (see Section \ref{section:experiments}).

+Moreover, theoretical properties of ICL have not been well-studied while the consistency of the CBIC will be established in this paper.
 In order to obtain the consistency of the CBIC, we analyze the asymptotic order of the log-likelihood ratio under model-misspecification in the next section.